paradigmxyz/reth/book/developers/profiling.md

 ### TODO / to resolve
  * tips?
+ * intro / background on memory?
+ * write a brief description / introduction to the OOM acronym before using it all over the place
  * how can this document give the reader more intuition on debugging memory leaks beyond providing tutorials on tools